salvadornm/cerisse/docs/README.md

 Cerisse is writte in C++, relying heavily use of templates.
 The problem definition and solver selction are perfomed by a C++ file.
 This ensures a relatively efficient code (at the expense of compilation time) with few dependencies.
 The code only uses what it needs.
+The code runs on Linux and MacOS.

 Cerisse uses AMREX libraries [AMREX](https://amrex-codes.github.io/amrex/), which ensures efefctive parallelization in GPU and CPU,